backtrace-labs/backtrace-javascript/packages/nestjs/README.md

 ### BacktraceClient

 BacktraceClient is the main SDK class.
-Error monitoring starts when this object is instantiated, and it will compose and send reports for unhandled errors and unhandled promise rejections.
+Error monitoring starts when this singleton object is instantiated, and it will compose and send reports for unhandled errors and unhandled promise rejections.
 It can also be used to manually send reports from exceptions and rejection handlers.
+Do not create more than one instance of this object.

 #### BacktraceClientOptions